 What is block programming?

-Block-based coding utilizes a drag-and-drop learning environment, where creators use coding instruction “blocks” to construct animated stories and games.
+Block-based coding utilizes a drag-and-drop learning environment, where programmers use coding instruction “blocks” to construct animated stories and games.
 It’s an entry-level activity, where kids can gain a foundation in computational thinking through visuals as opposed to coding that is based in text.

 What do you mean by “blocks?”

 When we mention “blocks,” it’s a way to describe the “chunks” or “pieces” of instructions a user is putting together in order to tell their creation what to do.

-Motion Blocks: Used to control movement, telling sprites (images) to move and turn in relation to the sprite itself, other sprites, or a certain position.
+Motion Blocks: Used to control movement, telling sprites (Scratch images) to move and turn in relation to the sprite itself, other sprites, or a certain position.

 For instance, with one single block, creators can tell a sprite to move forward 10 steps, or turn 15 degrees to the right.